12 Reasons Why Merino Wool is the Best Base Layer For Hikes

 Impressive Warmth

-The wool has an amazing warmth-to-weight ratio that is perfect for thru-hiking.
-The merino fibers can trap heat from your body while still being lightweight so that you won’t feel weighed down by your clothing.
+The wool has an exceptional warmth-to-weight ratio that is perfect for thru-hiking.
+The Merino fibers can trap heat from your body while still being lightweight, so you won’t feel weighed down by your clothing.

 This is essential because you want to be as comfortable as possible on your hike, and the last thing you want is to feel burdened by your clothing.